Project Playground

 Garmin Health Data Analysis

-Bayesian analysis of personal wearable health data from Garmin, with interactive D3.js visualizations for exploring trends and cross-metric relationships.
+Bayesian analysis of personal wearable health data from Garmin, modeling trends and cross-metric relationships in weight, sleep, activity, and heart rate.

-Why and what: Thanks to inspiration from several friends who lift (many of them women in academia), I’ve been working out.
-Now that I had this nice state-space model for the unemployment data, I wanted to see if I could model my personal data using similar methods.
-Applying Gaussian process models to noisy personal health time series (weight, sleep, activity, heart rate), building interactive web visualizations with D3.js, and working with Python tooling (uv, CmdStan).
+Why and what: Thanks to inspiration from several friends who lift (many of them women in academia, and my 80+ year old father), I’ve been working out.
+After developing the state-space model for the unemployment data, I wanted to see if I could model my personal data using similar methods, so I built a progression of Bayesian models—Gaussian processes, cross-lagged models, and state-space models—for noisy health time series (weight, sleep, activity, heart rate).
 As a developmental psychologist, what stood out to me about these data is how much I had to think about the time-lags at which processes unfold.
-I was reminded that this is an underappreciated point for many observational designs in psychology.
+I was reminded that this is an underappreciated point for many observational designs in psychology and beyond.

 Research Publications & Infrastructure